jlevy/repren/README.md

   changes.
 It leaves backups.
 File operations are done atomically, so interruptions never leave a previously existing file truncated or partly edited.
-- It supports "magic" case-preserving renames that let you find and rename identifiers with case variants (lowerCamel, UpperCamel, lower_underscore, and UPPER_UNDERSCORE) consistently.
+- It supports helpful variations like an option to replace on word breaks, so you avoid splitting a word, and "case-preserving" renames that let you find and rename identifiers with case variants (lowerCamel, UpperCamel, lower_underscore, and UPPER_UNDERSCORE) consistently.
 - It has this nice documentaion!